 This article will cover just that.
-By its end, you’ll know exactly what you’ll need to make that dream apartment purchase.
+By its end, you’ll know the financial requirements for buying a co-op and be able to start planning.

-Each co-op has their own rules and regulations, but in general, you can expect the required down payment to be 20%.
+Each co-op has its own rules and regulations, but in general, you can expect the required down payment to be 20%.
 However, that said, you can also find co-ops that require 25%, 35%, or even 50% to guarantee the purchase.

 Liquid assets and other reservesLiquid assets and other reserves

 Just because you have enough money for the down payment and closing costs does not mean you’re in the game yet.
 Another crucial aspect is the amount of post-closing liquid assets to your name after closing.
-Once again, every co-op has their requirements, but the average requirement is 1-2 years.
+Once again, every co-op has its requirements, but the average demand is 1-2 years.